Best Baby Kick Counter Apps in 2026

 What's not

-• Basic compared to dedicated kick counter apps
+• Basic compared with dedicated kick counter apps

 • No detailed statistical analysis of movement patterns